 The government-wide statement of activities presents a comparison between direct expenses and program revenues for each function or program of the District's governmental activities.
 Direct expenses are those that are specifically associated with a service, program, or department and are therefore clearly identifiable to a particular function.
 The District does not allocate indirect expenses to functions in the statement of activities.
-Program revenues include charges paid by the recipients of goods or services offered by a program, as well as grants and contributions that are not classified as program revenues are presented as general revenues of the District, with certain exceptions.
+Program revenues include charges paid by the recipients of goods or services offered by a program, as well as grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
+Revenues that are not classified as program revenues are presented as general revenues of the District, with certain exceptions.
 The comparison of direct expenses with program revenues identifies the extent to which each governmental function is self-financing or draws from the general revenues of the District.